Wutze/OpenVPN-WebAdmin/doc/doc.en_EN.md

 ## Upgrade

-An upgrade from the original, Release 0.8, will be available with Version 1.1.0.
+An upgrade from the original, Release 0.8 and 1.0.x, will be available with Version 1.1.0.

 ## Installation